DeloitteHackathon/AnalyticsChallenge/README.md

 ## Situation

 ### Our NGO
-Our NGO supports vaccinations that save millions of children’s lives each year – but many more still need immunisations.
+Our NGO supports vaccinations that save millions of children’s lives each year as a part of reaching their ESG targets.

 ##### Context
 A non-governmental organisation (NGO) that funds vaccinations for children in lower income regions.